Do you love the Costco deli section meals for convenience as much as I do?

 I love the taste of the black bean sauce in this meal.
 The chow mein noodles aren’t soggy or overcooked and the vegetables are fresh and crisp.
 I actually made this right on the best before date and we also ate it 2 days past the best before date for leftovers, it was fine.
 Overall it’s a really tasty chow mein.
 I definitely prefer the chicken version to the beef though, I did find pieces of beef that were fatty or had gristle and I ended up wasting those.
 You do not have that problem with the chicken.

 Nutritionally, there’s no nutrition information available for this dish.
 However I will say it’s definitely carbohydrate heavy.
 If you’re watching your carbohydrate intake, maybe not the best choice.
 It does have vegetables with increases the nutrition and there is a substantial amount of meat so you are getting protein.
 The fat in this dish is coming from the meat and the oil used.
 I would say this is probably healthier than take out but definitely not the healthiest option for dinner.
 To make it healthier you can add extra veggies like I do and stretch this out so you’re eating more veggies and less noodles.

 The price fluctuates depending on the weight.
 I always look for the biggest one and this cost $16.86 Canadian.
 For a convenient meal, opposed to getting takeout which would cost more I would say the cost is quite reasonable.
 It might even be cheaper than making the same dish at home and buying all the ingredients.

 Overall, honestly I probably won’t buy the beef one again, I did not love the gristle and fat I found but I will definitely purchase the chicken chow mein if or when it comes back out!

-How do you like your chow mein, chicken, beef, shrimp or tofu?
+Which chow mein do you like the best – chicken, beef, shrimp or tofu?